Star Trek VI: The Undiscovered Country: Design

-The corridors were reduced in width and included angled bulkhead dividers, with exposed conduits added to the ceiling to convey a claustrophobic feel reminiscent of the submarine film The Hunt for Red October.
-Narita changed the bright, smooth look of the Enterprise bridge that had been created by Zimmerman for The Final Frontier by lighting the set as spottily as possible.
-"I didn't want to use too much smoke on the Enterprise, because I didn't want it to end up looking too much like the Klingon starship.
-For that reason I decided to keep the look of the Enterprise pretty clean, but with a little more contrasty lighting," Narita said.
-Meyer acknowledged that had he been the creator of the franchise, "I would have probably designed a much more claustrophobic world because it's much more dramatic."

-The director was insistent that panel labels contain descriptive instructions that might be found on a starship, rather than made-up gibberish, greeking, or gag text.
+Meyer was insistent that panel labels contain descriptive instructions that might be found on a starship, rather than made-up gibberish, greeking, or gag text.
 Designer Michael Okuda had finished a schematic of the Enterprise's decks when Nimoy pointed out he had misspelled "reclamation"; while Okuda was fairly certain no one else would notice the single spelling error on the print, he had to fix it.
 Meyer also made a contentious decision to feature a kitchen in the film, a move that attracted fan controversy.
 Although the original series mentioned a galley in the episode "Charlie X", only machines able to synthesize food had been shown before.